Manwe03/DistributedMinecraft/README.md

 //GiF

-The next image shows a wide view of architecture of the solution.
+The next image shows a wide view of the architecture of the solution.

 <img width="1692" height="754" alt="arquitectura-detallada" src="https://github.com/user-attachments/assets/07a3007f-21bc-41e7-ab1d-047b56b9d01a" />